fivetran/dbt_greenhouse/README.md

 This package models Greenhouse recruiting data from [Fivetran's connector](https://fivetran.com/docs/applications/greenhouse).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/greenhouse#schemainformation).

-This package enables you to understand trends in sourcing,recruiting, interviewing, and hiring at your company.
+This package enables you to understand trends in sourcing, recruiting, interviewing, and hiring at your company.
 It also provides recruiting stakeholders with information about individual applications, interviews, scorecards, and jobs.
 It achieves all of this by:
-- Enriching the core application, interview, and job tables with relevant pipeline data and metrics
+- Enriching the core `APPLICATION`, `INTERVIEW`, and `JOB` tables with relevant pipeline data and metrics
-- Integrating the interview table with interviewer information and feedback, at both the overall scorecard and individual standard levels
+- Integrating the `INTERVIEW` table with interviewer information and feedback at both the overall scorecard and individual standard levels
 - Calculating the velocity and activity of applications through each pipeline stage, along with major job- and candidate-related attributes for segmented funnel analysis

 ## Models